boldenamsterdam/openweather/README.md

 ## Overview

 Access the weather information via TWIG functions or AJAX calls.
-You can choose between simplified and/or raw representation of weather data.
+You can choose between simplified and raw representation of weather data.
 Weather data is stored in your database and only updates when refresh interval has passed in order to save bandwidth and improve performance.

 ## Configuration